Shailkupa Upazila: Naming

 Though there is no significant document about how Shailakupa was named or what is the source of naming, but there are some source of naming in various articles.
 Many people said that during the reign of Sultan Nasir Uddin Shailkupa was Nasirabad.
 An ancient mound can be found in the village of Harihara near Shailkupa.
 It was estimated that it was the house of a powerful Hindu feudal king named Medieval Harihar Raja.
 During this time, a commander of the dynasty sent an army commander to settle in the area and now settled at Pathanpara near Shailkupa.
 Then there is the love of Shailabala, daughter of Harihara, with a son of the Pathan tribe.
 At one stage, the youngster came to the bank of the river to ride with the shailabala.
 King Harihara send people in different areas to find the daughter.
 Shailabala is caught with her boyfriend at the hands of the king's people.
 When he sent the news to the king, he came to the bank of the Kumar river along with the soldier and could not control angry and killed his daughter with a sword.
 For this the people named Shailakupa after the name of Shailabala.

 Administration

-Shailkupa Upazila is divided into Shailkupa Municipality and 14 union parishads: Abaipur, Bogura, Dignagore, Dhaloharachandra, Dudshar, Fulhari, Hakimpur, Kancherkol, Manoharpur, Mirzapur, Nityanandapur, Sarutia, Tribeni, and Umedpur.
-The union parishads are subdivided into 181 mauzas and 264 villages.
+Shailkupa Upazila is divided into Shailkupa Municipality and 14 union parishads: Abaipur, Bogura, Dignagore, Dhaloharachandra, Dubshar, Fulhari, Hakimpur, Kancherkol, Monoharpur, Mirzapur, Nityanandapur, Sarutia, Tribeni, and Umedpur.
+The union parishads are subdivided into 181 mouzas and 264 villages.

 Shailkupa Municipality is subdivided into 9 wards and 24 mahallas.